clockwork-xyz/examples/hello_clockwork/README.md

 - If you want to test on localnet, also clone the [clockwork engine](https://github.com/clockwork-xyz/clockwork/) locally to your machine.

 > We recommend using devnet, as the setup is easier.
-You don't have need a validator plugin or the clockwork engine
+You don't need a validator or the clockwork engine
 > running.
 However, you will get an easier time looking at the logs if you have your own validator running locally
 > later.